 This page shows the next Nottingham event.
 For events in other locations see the PubhD Locations page.

-If you are on Facebook, you can RSVP.
+If you are on Facebook, please RSVP and share!

 The Vat and Fiddle pub (in the Golding’s Room),